 c.
 In situations where it is suspected that drugs or alcohol may have facilitated the assault, officers should assess the scene for evidence such as drinking glasses, alcohol bottles or cans, or other related items.

-3. If the victim has declined a medical forensic exam or one will otherwise not be conducted the officer should request victim consent, and once granted, should take photographs of visible physical injuries, including any healing or old injuries.
+3. If the victim has declined a sexual assault exam or one will otherwise not be conducted the officer should request victim consent, and once granted, should take photographs of visible physical injuries, including any healing or old injuries.
 The victim should be given directions about how to document any bruising or injury that becomes evident later after these photographs are taken.

-1. Prior to the sexual assault medical forensic examination, the officer should do the following:
+1. Prior to the sexual assault exam, the officer should do the following:

 a.
-Provide the victim with general information about the exam and encourage them to seek further detail and guidance from the forensic examiner, health care professional, or a victim advocate.
+Provide the victim with general information about the exam and encourage them to seek further detail and guidance from the sexual assault medical forensic examiner, health care professional, or a victim advocate.

 b.
-Ensure the victim understands the purpose of the sexual assault medical forensic exam and its importance to both their general health and wellness and to the investigation.
+Ensure the victim understands the purpose of the sexual assault exam and its importance to both their general health and wellness and to the investigation.

 c.
 Instruct the victim not to wash, change clothes or clean the crime scene until evidence can be gathered.

 d.
-Inform the victim that the sexual assault forensic medical exam is free and provide information about evidence collection, storage and preservation in sexual assault cases (P&P 10-400 and MN Statute section 299C.106).
+Inform the victim that the sexual assault exam is free and provide information about evidence collection, storage and preservation in sexual assault cases (P&P 10-400 and MN Statute section 299C.106).

 e.
 Ask the victim for a signed release for access to medical records from the exam.